Reviewed by Kristin Hall, FNP

 Depending on what you already know about your needs, your animal preferences and your budget, chances are you may already have a pretty good idea of what kind of animal would make the ideal ESA for you.
 But there are many questions you should ask yourself before adopting one.

 Let’s be clear: despite some internet ridicule of people abusing the system, an animal companion can help individuals with a mental illness, a mental disability or another mental health issue.
+(If you're wondering, "is anxiety a disability" for instance, we've got the answer for you here.
 It’s just a question of the right animal for someone’s given support needs.

 If you’re moving toward final decisions for an ESA, we’ve collected some important information about what animals make the best ESAs for your consideration.
 Before we take you to the pet shop, though, we first need to take you to pet school — starting with a look at what actually makes an ESA.